On the differentiability of the value function of switched linear systems under arbitrary and controlled switching: Possible non-differentiability of the value functions on dense subsets

 \section{Possible non-differentiability of the value functions on dense subsets}

-In this section, we prove the main result of this paper, stating that there exist switched linear systems for which the optimal or worst-case value function is non-differentiable on a dense subset of the state space, even if the cost function is smooth everywhere.
-We note that this result is \emph{not} in contradiction with Corollary~\ref{cor:almost-differentiable} since there are dense subsets of $\Re^n$ that have zero Lebesgue measure (e.g., $\Qe^n\subseteq\Re^n$).
+In this section, we prove the main result of this paper, stating that there exist switched linear systems for which the optimal or worst-case value function is non-differentiable on a dense subset of the state space, even if the cost function is smooth everywhere.\footnote{ We note that this result is \emph{not} in contradiction with Corollary~\ref{cor:almost-differentiable} since there are dense subsets of $\Re^n$ that have zero Lebesgue measure (e.g., $\Qe^n\subseteq\Re^n$).
+Said otherwise, the subtle point is that the value function can be differentiable almost everywhere (for the Lebesgue measure) and still be non-differentiable on a dense set.}

 \begin{theorem} Let $n\in\Ne_{\geq2}$.
 There exist a switched linear system $\calA\coloneqq\{A_i\}_{i=1}^m\subseteq\Re^{n\times n}$ and a cost function $c:\Re^n\to\Re_{\geq0}$ such that $\jsr(\calA)<1$, $c$ is $C^\infty$ on $\Re^n$ and Lipschitz continuous on a neighborhood of the origin, and $J^\star$ and $J^\circ$ are non-differentiable on dense subsets of $\Re^n$, where $J^\star$ and $J^\circ$ are the associated optimal and worst-case value functions respectively.
 Furthermore, the matrices in $\calA$ can be assumed to have rational entries, i.e., $\calA\subseteq\Qe^{n\times n}$. \end{theorem}